-Before you begin applying your paste, clean your central processing unit.
+Before you begin applying it, clean your central processing unit.
 If you’re replacing old paste, you’ll need to remove it.

-To do this, put some thermal paste remover on a microfiber cloth and rub the old thermal paste away.
+To do this, put some thermal paste remover on a microfiber cloth and rub the old stuff away.

-Keep applying thermal paste remover to clean areas of the cloth and repeat the cleaning process until all the old thermal paste is completely gone.
+Keep applying thermal paste remover to clean areas of the cloth and repeat the cleaning process until all the old compound is completely gone.

-Important: Never use a scraping device of any kind to remove old thermal paste.
-Thermal paste remover is awesome and will make short work of any old dry paste.
+Important: Never use a scraping device of any kind to remove it.
+Thermal paste remover is awesome and will make short work of any old dry compound.

 Make sure the CPU dries completely before you begin the process of applying the new paste.

 I like to take a clean microfiber cloth at the end to remove the last bit of surface purifier that may be left to ensure the surface is dry.

-Make sure no particles of dust or other debris makes their way onto either surface, especially after you have applied thermal paste.
-You can even use a little compressed air to ensure the area is dust-free before applying the thermal paste.
+Ensure no dust or other debris particles make their way onto either surface, especially after applying thermal paste.
+You can even use a little compressed air to ensure the area is dust-free before applying it.

 After the CPU is clean and dry, you’re ready to apply the new thermal paste.
 Here’s how:

 - Apply the thermal paste onto the center of the central processing unit’s lid.
-You don’t need a lot of paste: a pea-sized amount will suffice.
-This lid also called an integrated heat spreader, is the heat sink that distributes heat from the processor to the CPU cooler.
-If your paste comes with an applicator, you could use this tool to spread the paste out evenly before clamping the heat sink down.
+You don’t need a lot: a pea-sized amount will suffice.
+This lid, also called an integrated heat spreader, is the heat sink that distributes heat from the processor to the CPU cooler.
+If your paste comes with an applicator, you could use this tool to spread it out evenly before clamping the heat sink.

 - Place the cooler onto the CPU.
 You should do this with enough force that the cooler doesn’t slide around but gently enough that you don’t cause any damage.

 - Attach the cooler to the motherboard.
 Attach in a diagonal pattern.

 - Check to make sure everything looks correct.
-There shouldn’t be any paste spilling out, and everything should look clean and secure.
+There shouldn’t be any paste spilling out.
+Everything should look clean and secure.